-The Human Resources Office supports the College mission and goals by encouraging work environments that optimize employee performance and growth and that will attract and retain a highly talented workforce.
+The Human Resources Office supports SUNY Cortland's mission and goals by encouraging work environments that optimize employee performance and growth and that will attract and retain a highly talented workforce.
 The office strives to provide employees with excellent service while maintaining the highest ethical standards and ensuring the fair and respectful treatment of employees.